 Hope this list of California’s Best Elopement Locations helps you plan your dream elopement!
 We’ll continually add to this list as we explore more of this beautiful state!
 Got a location recommendation?
 Comment it below!

-If you want to stay closer to San Diego for your Elopement or Engagement Photos, our talented friend Kaitlin Cooper made this list of 31 Places to Take Engagement Photos in San Diego!
+& if you want to stay closer to San Diego for your Elopement or Engagement Photos, our talented friend Kaitlin Cooper made this list of 31 Places to Take Engagement Photos in San Diego!

-If you are a photographer and you’re diggin’ this editing style, try our Lightroom Presets!
+For the photographers who love our editing style, try our Lightroom Presets!
 These presets work best for photographers who shoot their subjects backlit (with the sun behind the subject).
 Make sure to underexpose your photos because you don’t want to lose your highlights when applying this preset!